evanmayer/hotspot/HOWTO.md

 #### Do the Hawkeyes have power?

 The Hawkeyes are mounted on a PCB and powered by a power supply connected to the screw terminal.
-Positive and ground terminals are labeled.
+Positive and ground terminals are labeled on the PCB silkscreen (white text).

 ![photo of screw terminal](docs/img/screw_terminal.jpeg)